syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/tooltip.md

 {% endhighlight %}

-The tooltip will be shown based on the chart area where the pointX and pointY coordinates are passed.
-The bool value is used to decide whether the tooltip needs to be animated or not.
+N>The tooltip will be activated at the specified location only if there is any data point under the specified location.

 ## Hide method